 Things to do in Sydney at least once in your life

-During the day you can see Sydney Harbour in all its majesty, but by night it takes on a whole new magnitude.
-It’s an experience that is difficult to describe, and incredible to witness.
+Why go?
+You can see Sydney Harbour in all its majesty.
 We recommend the express climb, which is a little shorter and takes you up the inside arc so that you are surrounded by hand-riveted steel and feel a little like you’re inside the ribs of a metal skeleton.
-Adult tickets are upwards of $200, and it’s totally worth the money.

 What other path sees you wind past millionaires' mansions, Indigenous rock art and at least four secret beaches, all of it punctuated by cliff top views and the ocean beyond?
 It's magic, and if you start at the Spit Bridge trailhead and do the walk backward, you can reward yourself with a cocktail from Papi Chulo's at the end of the trek.
 After ten kilometers and around four hours of walking (including inclines), you'll need one.